eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

 ## Problem Description

 We require a public API so that a developer can register callbacks for certain events like the arrival of a sample.
+These callbacks should be executed in a background thread.

 ## Name of the design element

- - ReactAl = React And Listen
+ - ReactAL = React And Listen
- - Reactor
  - Eventler
  - LiAR - Listen And React
+ - Wait And React -> WAR
+ - Listen and Execute -> LEx
+ - Robust Event Awaiting Concurrent Taken On Run -> REACTOR
+ - event listening for execution -> ELFE

 ## Terminology